qt-dork/ewie.online/content/blog/i just beat this sudoku in like 90 minutes.md

 ![Yey, Congrats!
 You solved the puzzle!The solution is correct.
 Time: 94:13 ](https://cdn.ewie.online/SCR-20241017-ommx.png)

-Here’s the link to it: <https://sudokupad.app/jeyw4ftg8q>
+Here’s the link to it: https://sudokupad.app/jeyw4ftg8q (also here’s the cracking the cryptic video where they solve it: https://www.youtube.com/watch?v=sGeS7Io-EUc i hope you like it)